**PLEASE READ THE FOLLOWING 'FINE PRINT' THOROUGHLY. DO NOT overlook the 'SHOW MORE' link below.**

 • STILLS PHOTOS (Up to six)

-If available, please include high resolution stills that can be used for DocLands and CAFILM public website and social platforms, press and promotional purposes.
+If available, please include high resolution stills that are appropriate to be used for DocLands and CAFILM public website and social platforms, press and promotional purposes.
+If chosen as a Finalist, at least one hi-res still photo will be required.

-• ADD DIRECTOR HEADSHOT (high resolution) & BIOGRAPHY (up to 2 paragraphs)
+• ADD DIRECTOR HEADSHOT (high resolution) & BIOGRAPHY (250 words)

-• ADD DIRECTOR and/or FILMMAKERS STATEMENT & ARTISTIC APPROACH (up to 3 paragraphs)
+• ADD DIRECTOR and/or FILMMAKERS STATEMENT & ARTISTIC APPROACH (up to 250 - 750 words)

 How are you going to tell this story?
 Describe your creative vision for the project.
 What are the visual and audio elements that will bring your film to life?
 How will you enhance the experience of the viewer?

-• CONNECTION, ACCESS, ACCOUNTABILITY (up to 3 paragraphs)
+• CONNECTION, ACCESS, ACCOUNTABILITY (up to 750 words)

 What is your connection and access to the story?
 Why are you the best filmmaker(s) to tell this story?
 What unique lens and/or insights do you bring to the story?
 If relevant, what are your processes of accountability, consent, transparency, feedback, etc - steps being taken to ensure participants/subjects featured have agency in the filmmaking process, from pre-production through distribution?
 (Label and include with above Director/Filmmakers Statement.)